RonanD10/capstone-project/docs/user_stories.md

 - [x] Loading occurs without errors and data integrity is maintained
 - [x] Successful loadings are logged
 - [x] Data is stored in Pandas DataFrame for further processing
-- [ ] Unit tests are written to verify the data loading process
+- [x] Unit tests are written to verify the data loading process
-- [ ] Component tests are written to verify the data loading process

 ### USER STORY 4 - Streamlit App
 ```text